 The answer to this is surprisingly straightforward, as you have already been preparing for a life as a foster carer without even realising it!

-Whether you have raised children yourself or new to caring for a child or teenager, your wealth of life experience and knowledge of what it takes to either raise children or be a child growing up within a caring and supportive household is hugely advantageous.
+Whether you have raised children yourself or are new to caring for a child or teenager, your wealth of life experience and knowledge of what it takes to either raise children or be a child growing up within a caring and supportive household is hugely advantageous.

 Many of the children in our care are simply looking for a home where a sense of family togetherness and encouragement to succeed is at the forefront of daily life.
 Drawing on your own experiences of how your parents or guardians raised you will make the ideal reference point for you to start your fostering adventure together.